Winsen (Luhe): Saint George's Chapel

 Formerly outside the town, a leprosarium, the St. Georg foundation, was established in 1401.
 The chapel was first documented in 1445.
-The present hospital building was constructed in 1766, the chapel was built in 1750 and got its current appearance in 1903.
+The present hospital building was constructed in 1766, and the chapel was built in 1750 and got its current appearance in 1903.

 Further buildings

 Historic buildings of the old town are situated on the Luhe island, specifically in Deichstraße, Mühlenstraße, Luhestraße, and Kehrwieder.

-The Alte Stadtschule (old town-school) was erected in Eckermannstraße in 1893 in historicism style.
+The Alte Stadtschule (old town school) was erected in Eckermannstraße in 1893 in historicism style.
 It is the oldest school in Winsen and nowadays a pure primary school.
-In the upper floor of the main building, there is a historic auditorium that is used for events.
+On the upper floor of the main building, there is a historic auditorium that is used for events.
 On the opposite side of the street, the gym of the MTV Winsen built in 1889 was located.
 It was destroyed to the ground in a fire in April 2016.
 The half-timbered building was the first gymnasium in Winsen.

 The historic town hall was built in 1896.
 The former Amtsschreiberhaus ([scrivener]'s house) was mentioned in a document in 1714.
 The hotel "Zum Weißen Ross" already existed in 1684.
 It was the residence of Edwin von Manteuffel, commander of the Prussian Army in Austro-Prussian War, in 1866.
 The carefully restored Buchengasse, a connection between Rathausstraße and Plankenstraße, invites to linger.
 The ducal watermill was first mentioned in 1385 and moved to the southern end of the Luhe island (Mühlenstraße) in 1750.
-The brick-facade was added in 1940.
+The brick facade was added in 1940.